justin-m-lacy/ctf-main/packages/server/README.md

 In the container terminal use `exit` to exit.

---rm automatically removes the container on exit.
+--rm automaticallfasdfdasy removes the container on exit.
 If omitted,

 run `docker rm temp-container` to remove the container hosting the docker image.